 - Maturing Happily: Alan has been exploring this theme since his own midlife crisis in his early fifties.
 He has co-led both mixed and men’s groups on creative ageing, and has explored this theme in his writing.
 This includes his forthcoming third book, Not Fade Away – staying happy when you’re over 64!, and his second book, Out of the Woods: a guide to life for men beyond 50.
 For more about Not Fade Away click here, for blogs on this theme click here, for more about Out of the Woods click here.

-- Natural Happiness – the Gardener’s Way: Alan’s forthcoming third book shows how people can grow their own happiness using parallels with organic gardening and farming, such as composting, mulching, and co-creating.
+- Natural Happiness – the Gardener’s Way: Alan’s planned fourth book shows how people can grow their own happiness using parallels with organic gardening and farming, such as composting, mulching, and co-creating.
 See more at www.naturalhappiness.net.

 - Nourishing the front line: Alan is part of a small team offering life and work skills for resilience to organisations, individuals and communities, with a special focus on learning from nature.
 See more about Wisdom Tree and their work here.